heyitsryan/The-Stickwich/README.md

 4 M6 x 40mm bolts
 4 M6 nuts
 4 M2 x 10 screws (to mount the Raspberry Pi Pico into the controller)
 adhesive backed neoprene sheets or your preferred grip option.
+Model UD BirdD usb c breakout board https://github.com/HTangl/Model-UD or this breakout board from amazon https://www.amazon.com/dp/B07771CFFM?psc=1&ref=ppx_yo2ov_dt_b_product_details

 ## Tools needed
 3d printer with a 300x300 build volume or order the files from a 3d printing service such as jlcpcb (files for standard ender 3 build volume coming soon)